 As a leader in pharmacy, Fairview Pharmacy’s quality and outcomes work demonstrates our commitment to innovation in the service of reducing costs and improving our patient outcomes and customer experience.

 Integrating direct questions for patients on home infusion therapy provides insights to quality improvement measures.
+See poster (PDF).

 Better persistency with patients using clozapine

 Patients enrolled in Fairview Pharmacy’s clozapine monitoring program were nearly four times more persistent after just 90 days.
 View the infographic.
+See related abstract and article in The Mental Health Clinician, Volume 9 Issue 3.

 Compelling results for Fairview patients who use Fairview pharmacies